Danish Army

 a range of military pattern vehicles based on a common 8

-cwt 4 x 4 chassis.
+cwt 4 x 4 Super Snipe chassis.
 Included were a heavy utility car, a

 light field ambulance, a truck and some armoured types